 - 40% of web users will abandon a page that takes more than 3 seconds to load

 Those are some pretty serious numbers – both for you and for your clients.
 It’s understandable that, if your customers’ sites are down, unresponsive or loading too slowly, they are not going to wait around until you’ve made it into the office and put a pot of coffee on before they start to complain.
 Of course, if you’ve got a reliable managed hosting provider backing you up, you don’t need to clone yourself – you’ve already got a whole team working on the problem.
-With monitored dedicated servers and 24/7 support, many issues with outages won’t even occur – and if they do, you (or your managed hosting partners, anyway) will be on the job and putting things right before your phone can even ring.
+With monitored and fully managed dedicated servers and 24/7 support, many issues with outages won’t even occur – and if they do, you (or your managed hosting partners, anyway) will be on the job and putting things right before your phone can even ring.
 That’s great service for your clients – and incredible for your reputation.

 Promise Three: Don’t Settle for Less Than the Best